mckinley/tab-application-switcher/README.md

 - Its like your systems Application Switcher, but for your Chrome tabs.
 - Quickly get a view of all your open tabs when they get crowded at the top of your browser.
-- Includes page title, and icon if present on the tabed page, and a tool-tip containing the tab's url.
+- Includes page title, and icon if present on the tabbed page, and a tool-tip containing the tab's url.

-Tracking features and taskes with [waffle.io](https://waffle.io/mckinley/tab-application-switcher).
+Tracking features and tasks with [waffle.io](https://waffle.io/mckinley/tab-application-switcher).

 ## Development
 - run `npm install`